Ads keep this website free for you.

 The prescribed rates are subject to revision each calendar quarter, and can be found on the CRA prescribed interest rates page, but this is not usually updated until just before the calendar quarter to which the rate applies.
 The rate to use is the rate for calculating taxable benefits from low-interest and interest-free loans to employees and shareholders.
 However, for employees and shareholders, the interest is calculated based on the prescribed rate for the period during which the loan is outstanding, not on the prescribed rate at the time that the loan is made.

-Any loans to spouses or children created from July 1, 2020 to June 30, 2022 will use the 1% rate throughout the loan.
-Loans created from April 1 to December 31, 2023 will use the 5% rate throughout the loan.
+Any loans to spouses or children created from July 1, 2024 to December 31, 2024 will use the 5% rate throughout the loan.
+Loans created from January 1 to at least March 31, 2025 will use the 4% rate throughout the loan.

-This also means that the interest rate for overdue tax payments (balances and instalments) will increase to 10% for January to March 2024.
+The interest rate for overdue tax payments (balances and instalments) will be 8% starting January 1, 2025.

 Effective